t-mart/aqueue/README.md

 ## Usage Notes

 - This library is fully docstringed and type-annotated 🥳
-- Any item can create more items.
-- The "items" you can process are objects that must have an async `process` method (see source for exact signature).
-If you'd like, your item class can inherit from `aqueue.Item`, which defines this as an abstractmethod, but you don't have to.
+- You design your items as classes that implement an async `process` method (see source for exact signature).
+If you'd like, your item class can inherit from `aqueue.Item`.
+Then, you pass some starting items to the queue in the `initial_items` argument.
+- Any item can create more items by calling the enqueue method passed to `process`.
+- You can set some things in the display by calling the `progress_display` methods.
+For example, it's probably good feedback to `progress_display.update_worker_desc("Doing something...")`.
+- You may specify the queue type to be:
+  - `queue` - last-in-first-out processing
+  - `stack` - first-in-first-out processing
+  - `priority` - priority queue processing.
+In this case, your objects should be orderable (with `__lt__`, etc). **Lesser objects will be processed first**, because this code uses a minheap.
 - If you want to share some state, set a global variable or use a [`ContextVar`](https://docs.python.org/3/library/contextvars.html).
 - All async primitives used inside items must be compatible with